 Finally, I decided to build my report around databases and cross check information from /databases?
 REST API endpoint with information from endpoints like /tms?
 (Time Machines), /clones? and /dbservers?.

-You can find (and download) the (current version of) Get-EraDBListRestAPI.ps1 script from the public part of my GitHub
+You can find (and download) the (current version of) Get-EraDBListRestAPI.ps1 script from the public part of my GitHub.

 Expected result is a CSV file which name should start with whatever was provided (IP address or hostname) as EraServer parameter and after importing (and accordingly transforming!) this raw output to Excel, you should see something like that: